alexminza/wc-moldovaagroindbank/readme.txt

 = Get Involved =

 Looking to contribute code to this plugin?
 Go ahead and [fork the repository over at GitHub](https://github.com/alexminza/wc-moldovaagroindbank).
-This plugin is based on [MaibApi by Fruitware](https://github.com/Fruitware/MaibApi).

 == Frequently Asked Questions ==